 Dress rehearsals are June 2 and 4 from 4:15 to 8:30 PM at Western High School Performing Arts Center.

 Pictures: Picture week for Dance is May 11-15 (Saturday classes will be on Friday) Pictures will be taken during your child’s regular class and then they will run through their routine in costume.

 Please note that if your child is enrolled in more than one dance class, their classes may not be performing in the same recital.
 Further, if you have multiple children in the dance program, their classes may not be scheduled on the same day or at the same time.
 Jackson School of the Arts keeps ticket prices to a minimum and reduces ticket prices for families who attend more than one recital.

-Parent Volunteers are essential the weekend of recital.
-Volunteers get one free ticket for their family.
+Parent Volunteers are essential the weekend of recital to help watch students backstage.
+You will be asked to volunteer and each volunteer gets one free ticket for their family.